Rispats/SI4463-Radio-Beacon/README.md

 [Antenna Theory (for general RF and Antenna concepts)](https://www.antenna-theory.com/antennas/main.php)

 ### NOTE:
-All the radio config files are for maximum transmitter power (20dbm) and data rate of 9.6kbps.
+All the radio config files are for maximum transmitter power (20 dBm) and data rate of 9.6 kbps.